-Mark Michaelis, CEO of IntelliTect, has traveled throughout the US teaching developers how to take their existing code and upgrade it to the ASP.NET Core framework because it is a very light, efficient platform that requires users to install only what they need to host websites.
-Microsoft has been investing in it for the past five years and it doesn’t appear that they’ll be changing this direction any time soon.
+Mark Michaelis, CEO of IntelliTect, has traveled throughout the US teaching developers how to take their existing code and upgrade it to the efficient ASP.NET Core framework that requires users to install only what they need to host websites.

 At IntelliTect, we’re working with several companies to build new (greenfield) ASP.NET Core systems or to migrate existing ASP.NET Framework projects (brownfield) to ASP.NET Core.

-Considering migration?
-Mark believes the following five ASP.NET Core advantages should
+Mark believes the following five ASP.NET Core advantages should simplify your decision:

 - Migrating helps with employee retention by giving developers the opportunity to develop with current technology.

 - With ASP.NET Core performance is optimized, allowing for millions of transactions a second.
 Visit TechEmpower Benchmarks at www.techempower.com/benchmarks.

 - Cross-platform development and execution enable both development and deployment on Linux and Mac.